daabir/repairshop/README.md

 ## What is this project?
-This is a Ticket management application built in Next-JS.
+This is a Ticket management application built in Next-JS (typescript).
 The application lets you create and manage tickets, customers.

 ## Requirements
 Set up the .env file using your respective keys for Kinde-auth and Neon Postgres DB.